 \end{itemize}

 On the other hand, our ST-LGSL also excels in traffic flow prediction.

 \begin{itemize}

-\item Obiviouly, ST-LGSL made a significant improvement in traffic flow forecasting.Compared with DCRNN, ST-LGSL lower down MAE by 21.23\%, RMSE by 17.56\% and MAPE by 20.79\%; For another spatial-temporal model Graph WaveNet, MAE, RMSE and MAPE has decreased 26.49\%, 26.11\% and 28.47\%.
-This is because as a latent variable, traffic flow is more closely related to the topology of the road network than traffic speed so that it's easier to mine better latent graph structures to optimize graph convolutional operations.
+\item ST-LGSL make a significant improvement in traffic flow forecasting.
+Compared with DCRNN, ST-LGSL lower MAE by 21.23\%, RMSE by 17.56\% and MAPE by 20.79\%; For another spatial-temporal model, Graph WaveNet, MAE, RMSE and MAPE has decreased 26.49\%, 26.11\% and 28.47\%.
+As a latent variable, traffic flow is more closely related to the topology of the road network than traffic speed.
+Hence, it is easier to mine better latent graph structures to optimize graph convolutional operations.

 \end{itemize}